 Give examples of the mutualistic relationships that microbes form with other organisms.

 If you ask the average person how microbes (or germs) impact their lives, they would immediately think of disease.
-This is not a silly view, as pathogenic microorganisms have greatly affected human populations throughout our existence.
+This response is not a silly view, as pathogenic microorganisms have greatly affected human populations throughout our existence.
 Until about 1930, microbes were the major cause of death in humans.
 In 1900, infant mortality rates in some urban areas were up to 30%.
-From today's perspective, this is a horrendous statistic, over half of all infants did not make it to adulthood!
+From today's perspective, this is a horrendous statistic; over half of all infants did not make it to adulthood!
 With the advent of antibiotics, vaccines and better water sanitation, humanity has reduced the impact of pathogenic microbes, but they will always remain an important social concern.
-The discipline of microbiology emerged from the study of these diseases and most advances in treating various ailments had their roots in this relatively young science.
-Figure 1.3 shows a number of important pathogens.
+The discipline of microbiology emerged from the study of these diseases, and most advances in treating various ailments had their roots in this relatively young science.
+Figure 1.3 shows some important pathogens.

 Figure 1.3.
 Some important pathogens.
 Many microbes cause disease in humans.
 Depicted here are several pathogens that cause important illnesses.
 A, Influenza virus; B, West Nile Virus; C, Staphylococcus aureus; D, Streptococcus pneumoniae.
 (Sources: A, Dr. Erskine/L. Palmer/ Dr. M. L. Martin; B, Cynthia Goldsmith; C, Janice Carr/ Jeff Hageman, M.H.S.; D, Dr. Mike Miller; all individuals are at the CDC.)

-While death from infectious disease in the U.S. has been greatly diminished, infection rates in developing nations remain unacceptably high.
+While death from infectious disease in the U.S. has been dramatically diminished, infection rates in developing nations remain unacceptably high.
 "Ancient" diseases continue to be a problem where nutrition and sanitation are poor, and emerging diseases such as Acquired Immunodeficiency Syndrome (AIDS) are even more dangerous for such populations.
-The Centers for Disease Control and Prevention (the U.S. government agency charged with protecting human health and safety) estimate that about 9% of adults between the ages of 18-49 in Sub-Saharan Africa are infected with HIV.
+The Centers for Disease Control and Prevention (the U.S. government agency charged with protecting human health and safety) estimate that HIV infects about 9% of adults aged 18-49 in Sub-Saharan Africa.
 Yet as you can see in Table 1, AIDS is only one of a number of new diseases that have emerged.
-Many of the new diseases are viral in nature, making them notoriously difficult to treat and they have no known cure.
-In addition, influenza and pneumonia are leading killers of the elderly even in the U.S. and other developed nations.
+Many new diseases are viral in nature, making them notoriously difficult to treat, and they have no known cure.
+In addition, influenza and pneumonia are leading killers of the elderly, even in the U.S. and other developed nations.
 Even the common cold causes illness and misery for almost everyone and drains the productivity of all nations.

-Disease due to food-borne pathogens is an increasing problem, largely because of consumption of improperly processed or stored foods.
+Disease due to food-borne pathogens is an increasing problem, primarily because of the consumption of improperly processed or stored foods.
 Understanding the sources of contamination and developing ways to limit the growth of pathogens in food is the job of food microbiologists.